Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 ## Which of our customers are the top buyers?

 To start, an evaluation of our top buyers will be done.
 With this information we can eventually visualize the percentage of dominance certain buyers have as well as product preference.
+To further

 [In]
 ```sql //